solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_06_Query_MySQL_Workbench.md

     - Create, query, and update data in a table (inventory)
     - Delete records from the table

 Note that MySQL Workbench can automatically initiate an SSL-secured connection to Azure Database for MySQL.
-However, it is recommended to use the [SSL public certificate](https://dl.cacerts.digicert.com/DigiCertGlobalRootCA.crt.pem) in your connections.
+However, it is recommended to use the [SSL public certificate](https://dl.cacerts.digicert.com/DigiCertGlobalRootCA.crt.pem) in the connections.
 To bind the SSL public certificate to MySQL Workbench, choose the downloaded certificate file as the **SSL CA File** on the **SSL** tab.

 ![Add the SSL CA file on the SSL tab of the Setup New Connection dialog box.](./media/new-ssl-connection-with-ca-file.png "Add SSL CA file")